-As your attorney, we may not be able to fix the problems, but especially before deciding to accept a plea agreement, you need to understand the risks that your conviction may cause.
+As your attorney, we may not be able to fix the problems, but especially before deciding to accept a plea avgreement, you need to understand the risks that your conviction may cause.
 In addition to the criminal punishment of incarceration, fines, probation, counseling, etc…, your conviction may result in substantial collateral consequences.

 Anyone holding a professional license such as a medical professional, pilot, or law enforcement officer to name just a few, may see their conviction result in the loss of their driving privilege, their ability to possess a weapon or keep any job with a security clearance.

 The list of crimes subject to one’s losing their fingerprint clearance card are set forth at in ARS 41-1758.03.
 Generally, if the underlying offense involves any sex-based crime or involves prostitution, you are likely automatically precluded from obtaining a fingerprint card.

 However, other crimes may also preclude your card.
 The majority of those crimes are “violent” offenses.
 Mostly listing assault or causing serious injury or death related conduct, the list also includes theft and drug offenses and crimes of domestic violence.

 In some cases, you may be able to request a hearing and obtain a good cause exception.
 But, it can take up to 20 days for the board to conduct an expedited review.
 If denied, then the hearing officer can take up to 45 days to have the hearing.
 And they make take up to an additional 80 days to render a ruling.
 Can you live without your fingerprint card for the possible 145 days for the process to be completed?